Horsed/horsed.github.io/src/contents/articles/angularjs-learnings-binding-funtion-with-two-way-databinding/index.md

 ---
-title: Binding function on two-way-databinding
+title: ngularJS learnings pt.
+4
 author: martin
 date: 2013-11-15
 template: article.jade
+descr: Binding function on two-way-databinding
 ---
 The binding function used in e2e tests doesn't work as expected on a two-way-databinding.